-The plot was fairly straight forward if not entirely typical Disney fair, and bore only a cursory resemblance to the original material.
-In the land of Prydain a young boy called Taran was an assistant pigkeeper to the scholar Dallben.
-His humdrum life was filled with dreams of becoming a famous warrior and hero.
-However, his charge, an oracular pig named Hen Wen was kidnapped by an evil lord known called the Horned King, who was searching for the Black Cauldron, a magical device that could create an army of undead warriors called the Cauldron Born, with which he could conquer the world.
-Taran, with the aid of a princess called Eilonwy, a failed bard named Fflewddur Fflam, and a strange creature called Gurgi, set out to prevent this, and along the way encountered witches, elves, magic swords, and the Cauldron itself.
+The plot was fairly straightforward if not entirely typical Magic Kingdom fare, and bore only a cursory resemblance to the original materials.
+In the mythical, Medieval land of Prydain a young boy named Taran laboured as an assistant pigkeeper to the scholar, Dallben.
+His humdrum life was filled with dreams of fame, however his charge, an oracular pig named Hen Wen, was kidnapped by an evil lord known as the Horned King.
+This Sauron-like being was searching for the Black Cauldron, a magical device that could create an army of undead warriors called the Cauldron Born which he was determined to lead in a conquest of the world.
+Taran, with the aid of a princess called Eilonwy, a failed bard (wonderfully) named Fflewddur Fflam, and a strange creature called Gurgi, set out to prevent this, and along the way encountered witches, elves, magic swords, and the cauldron itself.

-As for the original books upon which the movie was based, Alexander’s ‘The Chronicles of Prydain’ remain in print, a sure testament to their quality and unfading appeal to children of all ages, and the first in the series, ‘The Book of Three’ (1964), is highly recommended.
+As for the original books upon which the movie was based, Alexander’s ‘The Chronicles of Prydain’ remain in print, a sure testament to their quality and unfailing appeal to children of all ages, and the first in the series, ‘The Book of Three’ (1964), is highly recommended.